Concept Clearance Paper for Pension Reform Project approved

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government has approved Concept Clearance Paper for Pension Reform Project as these reforms will be executed with $75 million (Rs11.963 billion) loan from the World Bank, official document reveals.
+ISLAMABAD: The government has approved Concept Clearance Paper for Pension Reform Project as these reforms will be executed with $75 million loan from the World Bank, official document reveals.

 Finance Ministry submitted its Concept Clearance Paper before the Planning Commission’s Central Development Working Party (CDWP) and sought approval of $75 million loan from the World Bank.